GEOLYTIX/xyz/eleventy/document/document.md

 This example front matter shows how the `tags` array is used to show the 'Getting Started' page in the documentation root.

+The `group` flag ensures that entry is pushed to the left in the tree view layout.

 The `orderPath` is used to ensure that this page link will be on top of it's section due to underscores being sorted ahead of numerals and other characters.

 ## Images